ast0nishing/my-digital-cv/index.md

 ## 🎯 Objective

-Seeking a position as a Software Engineer where I can utilize my software engineering skills, abilities and experiences gained through relevant education and projects to contribute to the ongoing success of the company. ✌️ <br>
+Seeking for a position as a Data Scientist where I can utilize my  skills, abilities and experiences gained through relevant education and projects to contribute to the ongoing success of the company. ✌️ <br>

+## 👨‍💻 Projects
+**[NyanCat Simulator](https://github.com/thaile-isme/nyancat_simulator)**: Simulate the movement of a famous cat <br>
+**[Auto 10fastfingers](https://github.com/thaile-isme/auto-10fastfingers.com), [Auto sudoku](https://github.com/thaile-isme/auto-sudoku.com)**: My friends challenged me, so I built a bot to destroy the game :).

 ## 🎓 Education